Images of Folliculitis (4)

 Folliculitis is usually fairly easy to diagnose by examining the baby’s skin.

 - Prescription-strength antibacterial wash, such as hexachlorophene.

-- Topical antibiotic lotion or gel, such as erythromycin or clindamycin.
+- Topical antibiotic cream or ointment, such mupirocin.

-Tell your child’s doctor about any recent exposure to hot tubs, spas, or swimming pools, because a less common form of folliculitis may be caused by bacteria living in (contaminating) these water sources.
+Tell your baby’s medical professional about any recent exposure to swimming pools or other public water areas because a less common form of folliculitis may be caused by bacteria living in these water sources.

-If your child is currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to the child’s doctor.
+If your baby is currently being treated for a skin infection that has not improved after 2-3 days of treatment, return to their medical professional.